ucha-se-2-0/frontend/src/README.md

 <br></br>
 ## "index.js"
 File that renders pages depending on location (url)
 To add a new page you must include include your page's component and add `Route`.
 To learn how to make your page's component see `"pages/README.md"`.
-To learn how to use React router visit https://reactrouter.com/web/guides/quick-start